simonmichael/hledger/doc/RELEASING.md

 - Make things a little better each time through: simpler, more reliable, better documented, more automated, easier, faster, cheaper, higher quality.
 - When starting a release, make a copy of this file and update notes there until after release, to avoid blocking git branch switching.
 - Run `just` to list helpful scripts.
-- Update changelogs early and often, eg during/after a PR, to spread the work.
-See also [CHANGELOGS](CHANGELOGS.md).
+- Update changelogs & announcements only in release branch. master's are updated only by post-release merge.
+(See also [CHANGELOGS](CHANGELOGS.md), old).
 - Do releases from a release branch, not from master.
 - All release binaries should be built from the same commit, the one with the release tags.
   The binaries' --version output should match the release tag and release date.